Lounge Review

 Yes it does, on the second floor.
 Turn left at the top of the stairs, and head towards the toilets.

-You can access this lpunge if you're travelling in First or Business Class on a Qantas flight.
+You can access this lounge if you're travelling in First or Business Class on a Qantas flight.
 You can also gain entry if you're travelling on a oneworld flight, departing from T3, and travelling in First or Business Class.
 If you have status with Qantas, a fellow oneworld airline, or Emirates then you can also enter.
 Qantas Chairman's Lounge, Platinum One, Platinum or Gold members can enter, as can oneworld Emrald and Saphire members.
 If you're an Emirates Platnium or Gold Skywars member you can also enter.

 The food and drink is of a good quality, better than most lounges.
 You can dine downstairs with table service, from a limited menu, or you can use the self-service food options: a limited set of cold options downstairs, or hot and cold upstairs.